A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Analysis of backscattered Raman signal

 An advantage of collecting backscattered Raman light is that the fiber fluorescence generated by the input fiber and the pump light (that would generate fiber fluorescence in the output fiber) should couple only weakly to the backward-propagating mode.
-The corresponding rejection ratio is thus determined by the amount of reflected light on the chip.
+The corresponding rejection ratio is thus determined by the amount of reflected (backward-propagating) pump light normalized by the input (forward-propagating) pump light.
 Assuming very low-loss components with adiabatic mode transformations, the dominant source of back reflection is scattering from sidewall roughness $\alpha_r$.
-This, along with the scattering loss (power scattered only into the far field) $\alpha_l$ determines the distance that light propagates into the sensing region.
+This, along with the scattering loss (power scattered only into the far field) $\alpha_l$, determines the distance that light propagates into the sensing region.
 The rate equations determining the pump power in the forward-propagating mode $P_f$ and the pump power in the backward-propagating mode $P_b$ are given by: